The largest energy consumer of any home-built in the northern hemisphere is the heating system.

 The last form of heating system we will mention here is the hybrid generator heating system.
 Most of us will need to rely on a generator for electricity production at some point in time.
 Some of us have long periods without sun or very short days in the winter.
 A generator is just a fact of off grid life.
 One of the problems with a combustion engine generator is the poor efficiency.
 A large amount of fuel is consumed to make a small amount of electricity.
 In fact most of the fuel is turned into heat instead of electricity.
 A hybrid generator system captures that lost heat and uses it to heat your home.

-The most common method of capturing the heat is by rerouting the cooling system from the radiator to a heat exchanger, and from the heat exchanger to your home.
+The most common method of capturing the heat is by rerouting the cooling system from the radiator to a heat exchanger like the one shown above, and from the heat exchanger to your home.
 The other method of heat capturing is by making a heat exchanger for your exhaust pipe and directing that heat into your home.
+The above heat exchanger would work for exhaust as well.
 Some systems do both.
-Learn how to do this here.